Hasbro sees no impact from Sears bankruptcy

-(Reuters) - Hasbro Inc (HAS.O) said on Monday the recent bankrupt retailer Sears Holding Corp (SHLD.O) will no impact on the toymaker as it accounted for less than 1 percent of the overall revenue last year.
+Oct 22 (Reuters) - Hasbro Inc said on Monday the recent bankrupt retailer Sears Holding Corp will no impact on the toymaker as it accounted for less than 1 percent of the overall revenue last year.

 Hasbro executives on an earnings call said the company recaptured a third of the U.S. Toys ‘R’ Us revenue going into the crucial holiday shopping season.